Save up to 13% on the price of your tickets!

 An introduction to drawing in public, this class is designed for the strong beginner, intermediate, or advanced student who has taken a previous drawing class or has equivalent drawing experience.

-The first session meets at the central rotunda of the National Gallery’s West Wing.
+The first session meets in the Founder's Room, off the central rotunda of the NGA’s West Wing.

 World Art History Certificate elective: Earn 1/2 credit*